 People using this medication may have serious side effects.
 However, you have been prescribed this drug because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

-Tell your doctor right away if you have any serious side effects, including: signs of infection (such as fever, runny/stuffy nose, new/worsening cough), diarrhea with blood/mucus, mouth/throat sores, severe stomach/abdominal pain, symptoms of liver disease (such as persistent nausea/vomiting, loss of appetite, yellowing eyes/skin, dark urine), signs of kidney problems (such as change in the amount of urine, pink/bloody urine), easy bruising/bleeding, swelling hands/ankles/feet, unusual weakness, joint stiffness/pain, muscle weakness/tenderness/pain/spasms/cramps, numbness/tingling of arms/legs, loss of coordination, eye redness/pain, sensitivity to light, vision changes, persistent/unusual headache, seizures.
+Tell your doctor right away if you have any serious side effects, including: signs of infection (such as fever, runny/stuffy nose, new/worsening cough), diarrhea with blood/mucus, mouth/throat sores, severe stomach/abdominal pain, symptoms of liver disease (such as nausea/vomiting that doesn't stop, loss of appetite, yellowing eyes/skin, dark urine), signs of kidney problems (such as change in the amount of urine, pink/bloody urine), easy bruising/bleeding, swelling hands/ankles/feet, unusual weakness, joint stiffness/pain, muscle weakness/tenderness/pain/spasms/cramps, numbness/tingling of arms/legs, loss of coordination, eye redness/pain, sensitivity to light, vision changes.

 Nivolumab may cause hormone gland problems (such as thyroid, pituitary, adrenal, pancreas).
 Your body could make too much or too little hormone.
-Tell your doctor right away if you have any symptoms such as: cold or heat intolerance, unexplained weight loss/gain, increased thirst/urination, mood or behavior changes (such as decreased sex drive, irritability, forgetfulness), slow/fast/pounding/irregular heartbeat, unusual tiredness, constipation.
+Tell your doctor right away if you have any symptoms such as: cold or heat intolerance, unexplained weight loss/gain, increased thirst/urination, mood or behavior changes (such as decreased sex drive, irritability, forgetfulness), slow/fast/pounding/irregular heartbeat.

 Get medical help right away if you have any very serious side effects, including: chest pain, shortness of breath.